JagGlo/playOmics/README.md

 #### Single model overview panel

-By clicking the “show data” button next to the selected model, the user gets redirected to the “single model overview” panel.
-Here, the train data are shown.
-Moreover, the 2d or 3d plot visualizing the data is presented together with the predictors stats (median values + Q1-Q3).
+By activating the “show data” button next to the desired model, you are redirected to this panel.
+Here, you can observe the training data and either a 2D or 3D plot representing the data, accompanied by the predictor’s statistics (median values + Q1-Q3).

 <figure>
 <img src="man/shiny_screenshots/single_model_overview.png"
-alt="GUI overview" />
+alt="Single model overview" />
-<figcaption aria-hidden="true">GUI overview</figcaption>
+<figcaption aria-hidden="true">Single model overview</figcaption>
 </figure>

 #### Prediction panel